Variational Sequential Optimal Experimental Design using Reinforcement Learning: Algorithm details

-with total dimension $N+(N-1)(N_d+N_y)+N_d$.
-The output of the critic is a scalar.
-We note that without the presence of $e_k$, it would not be possible for the actor or the critic to distinguish between scenarios such as: whether at stage $k$, or at a later stage but the designs and observations from stage $k$ are zero (i.e. the padded values).
-The architectures of the actor and critic are presented in \cref{tab:arch_actor} and \cref{tab:arch_critic}, where the \emph{Linear mapping} in \cref{tab:arch_actor} maps the output value to be within the design bounds.
+with total dimension $N+(N-1)(N_{\design}+N_y)+N_{\design}$.
+The output of the critic network is a scalar.
+We note that without the presence of $e_k$, it would not be possible for the actor or the critic to distinguish between whether the state is at stage $k$, or at a later stage but with $\design_k$ and $y_k$ actually being zero (i.e., whether zero values are padding or actual results).
+The architectures for the actor and critic networks are presented in \cref{tab:arch_actor,tab:arch_critic}, respectively, with `Linear mapping' in \cref{tab:arch_actor} indicating the mapping of the output value to be within the design bounds.
 The same actor and critic architectures are used across all numerical cases.

-Other architectures have been proposed for constructing the actor and critic networks, such as the \emph{encoder-pooling-emitter} structure used in~\cite{foster2021deep, ivanova2021implicit, blau2022optimizing}.
-These architectures leverage a permutation invariance property that arises from the conditional independence of likelihoods.
-However, it is important to note that in our case, the conditional independence of likelihoods does not hold, even if the likelihood function does not depend on past experience (i.e. if $p(y_k|m,\theta_m,\eta_m,d_k,I_k) = p(y_k|m,\theta_m,\eta_m,d_k)$).
-For instance, if the problem involves multiple models, the model posterior can be shown to be not permutation invariant:

-since in the middle equation, we see that the factored marginal likelihoods in our case depend on the entire history $I_k$.
-Even when the problem only involves a single model {(i.e. $M = 1$)}, the PoI posterior is not permutation invariant if nuisance parameters are present:

-Therefore, the \emph{encoder-pooling-emitter} is not applicable and not adopted in this work. \cite{ivanova2021implicit} further proposed to use long short-term memory networks (LSTM) as the history encoder when conditional independence does not hold.
-However, similar to the \emph{encoder-pooling-emitter}, the backpropagation time of the LSTM encoder increases quadratically with horizon $N$, and becomes expensive for larger values of $N$.